-The scams followed a similar pattern: each poster had been contacted by somebody named Robert Trees, the managing director of a company called Syntax Editions.
-They had been offered, say, editing work on a film directed by CS Leigh and funded by Canal+, aimed at upcoming film festivals.
-They’d felt flattered and agreed.
-A few weeks later, the charming Leigh had praised the work done so far, but the promised payments hadn’t arrived due to, as Trees explained, temporary problems with international transfers.
-Then pressure had been applied: the edited footage needed to leave right now for a film festival.
+The scams followed a similar pattern.
+Each poster had been contacted by somebody named Robert Trees, the managing director of a company called Syntax Editions.
+They had been offered, say, editing work on a film directed by CS Leigh and funded by Canal+, aimed at upcoming film festivals, perhaps even Cannes.
+They’d felt flattered, and eagerly signed up.
+A few weeks later, the charming Leigh had praised the work done so far, but the promised weekly payments hadn’t arrived due to, as Trees explained, temporary problems with international transfers.
+Then pressure had been applied: the edited footage needed to leave right now for a festival.
 Could it be sent to the company immediately and payment would arrive next week?

 At that point, the lucky ones had become suspicious, searched for CS Leigh’s name online and realised what was happening.
 They had connected the dots: ‘‘Robert Trees’’ was CS Leigh (and ‘‘David Moore’’ and ‘‘Portia Callis’’ were CS Leigh too), and Syntax Editions’ office address was an anonymous postbox in London.
 They would never receive any money and, most likely, would never be contacted again.
-On the other hand, Leigh wouldn’t receive his much-needed footage; his scheme to make a polished, maximalist art film on a minuscule budget had failed again.
+On the other hand, Leigh wouldn’t receive his much-needed completed footage; his scheme to make a polished, maximalist art film on a minuscule budget, using unwitting unpaid volunteers, had failed again.

 One disgruntled poster at a post-production company had taken revenge.
 They had labelled the reels of Far From China with a different name and left them in an old film storage vault, to be discovered in 500 years’ time (or not).
 So that explained why Far From China had disappeared.